wisdom-parts/ARC-raider/README.md

 Create a pile of [Wisdom](https://github.com/wisdom-parts/wisdom-kotlin) parts that implement the ARC priors.
 Specifically, these "ARC parts" implement a DSL with two missions:

-* Generate any ARC input grid.
+* Generate any ARC grid.
 (Ensure complete coverage by including catch-all parts, such as an imp that stamps an arbitrary grid pattern at an arbitrary location.
 But also regularize to penalize using these.)

 * Transform any input-generation clan into the corresponding output-generation clan.